 The NuvaRing is a birth control option for women.
-It is a small flexible contraceptive ring, about the size of a silver dollar.
+It’s a small, flexible contraceptive ring, about the size of a silver dollar.

 The NuvaRing contains the same hormones as many birth control pills.
-It is inserted manually into the vagina, where it is left for three weeks.
-There, a continuous, low dose of hormones is released.
+A woman inserts it into her vagina, where it stays for 3 weeks, releasing a steady, low dose of hormones.

 How Effective Is the NuvaRing?